 6. Best Bakeware

 Use glass or ceramic pans when appropriate.
-They enable you to decrease your oven’s temperature by 25 degrees.
+They enable you to decrease your oven’s temperature by 25 degrees and your meal's will still cook just as quickly.

 7. Self-Cleaning Options